VilmaGlu/FinalWork/README.md

     * Click on search field
     * enter text in input field *"Paieška"*; ("Suknele esprit casual")
     * click autocomplete;
-    * chose setings "For You";
+    * chose settings "For You";
     * chose to show prise lowest;
     * chose category for man;

-5. Try add in cart to bay some cloches:
+5. Try add product to the shopping cart:
    * Choose product;
    * click to choose a size ;
    * clit to put in cart;
    * click on cart to check ;
    * delete product from cart;
+   * click on submit form;